BMW 7 Series (G70): Interior and equipment

 The 7 Series models feature a 655-watt, 18-speaker Bowers & Wilkins surround sound system as standard, with a 1965-watt, 35-speaker "Diamond" Surround system with 4D technology optional.
 Multiple BMW models from 2022 feature the "Rear Lounge" package, which allows the rear-left passenger to recline their chair.
 Heating, ventilation, as well as massaging functions come with this package.
 These are all controlled by 5.5 in touchscreens integrated into the doors.

 For the first time on a 7 Series, select models are available in a leather-free configuration.
 This 7 Series generation features perforated Veganza leather trim covering the seats, dashboard, and steering wheel.
 The synthetic material offers improved haptics and optimises climate assets.
 The Veganza leather is available in colours consisting Black, Black with Burgundy, Cognac, and Mocha.

 The 7 Series features airbags for the driver, front passenger, two on the curtain, drivers side, front passenger side, and front center.
-The 7 Series and i7 feature the Driving Assistant as standard, which adds adaptive cruise control with the Stop & Go system, lane change warning, lane departure warning, both front and rear cross-traffic alert, rear collision prevention, road exit warning, Steering and Lane Control Assistant, automatic Speed limit assist, invasion assistant, Front Brake Intervention, and forward collision warning.
+The 7 Series and i7 feature the Driving Assistant as standard, which adds adaptive cruise control with the Stop & Go system, lane change warning, lane departure warning, both front and rear cross-traffic alert, rear collision prevention, road exit warning, Steering and Lane Control Assistant, automatic Speed limit assist, evasion assistant, Front Brake Intervention, and forward collision warning.

 This model also features a boot/trunk of 540 L, while plug-in hybrid models have a space of 525 L due to electrical components such as the battery and motor.
 Wheel sizes range from 19- to 21-inches.

 BMW Personal Pilot L3 is available for the 7 Series in Germany starting March 2024.